 Techniques that help people breathe deeply after surgery to re-expand collapsed lung tissue are very important.
 These techniques are best learned before surgery.
 They include:

-- Positioning your body so that your head is lower than your chest (called postural drainage).
+- Positioning your body so that your head is lower than your chest (postural drainage).
 This allows mucus to drain better from the bottom of your lungs.

 Supplemental oxygen can help relieve shortness of breath.